*Post contains affiliate links. This means I will earn a very small percentage of for the sale of that item.

 NOTE: I do want to mention that I was working out on the Peloton before I started IF and saw no changes on the scale.
 I think it’s important to note that my weight loss catalyst was really incorporating an IF lifestyle.

 It took me a few months to get into my IF groove, but once everything was said and done, I was down about 15 pounds.
 The last time I weighed before IF I weighed 180 pounds.
-My weight at the end of year 1 was 165.
 I didn’t track the exact dates, but I know I started IF about August 2018 and I was down 15 pounds by Christmas 2018.
-So, even with eating pretty much the same as I had before IF, and some dirty fasting before my workouts, I still lost weight by simply delaying when I ate!
+That’s a 15 pound weight loss in 3 months!
+So, even with eating pretty much the same as I had before IF, and some dirty fasting before my workouts, I still lost weight by simply postponing when I ate!
 I could not believe it!

 The Year 1 Plateau.